 Did you know the Dallas Arts District is the largest urban arts district in the nation?
-The area includes famous museums and galleries like the Dallas Museum of Art, Crow Collection of Asian Art, and Nasher Sculpture Center.
+The area includes famous museums and galleries like the Crow Collection of Asian Art, and the Nasher Sculpture Center.
 See everything from ancient sculptures by Mississippians to African Komo ceremonial masks and postwar abstract paintings, at the famous Dallas Museum of Art.
-Walk around the Dallas Design District, just outside of downtown, where you can find Dallas Contemporary, The Cameron Gallery, Samuel Lynne Galleries, Goss-Michael Foundation, and many more galleries.
+Walk around the Dallas Design District, just outside of Downtown Dallas, where you can find Dallas Contemporary, The Cameron Gallery, Samuel Lynne Galleries, Goss-Michael Foundation, and many more galleries.
 But you don’t need to visit a museum to soak up the Dallas art scene!
-One of the best free things to do in Dallas is to stroll around the city, and you’ll see all kinds of beautiful murals like the Viva Deep Ellum Wall.
+One of the best free things to do in Dallas is to stroll around the city and find beautiful street art in Dallas like murals on the Viva Deep Ellum Wall.

-Some of the best things to do in Dallas are right outside your front door!
-Dallas has more than 350 parks and 160 miles of trails throughout the city, making it an ideal city for people who love outdoor recreation.
-Residents can run, fish, hike, or boat at the 2,000-acre White Rock Lake Park.
-Go birdwatching or hiking on more than nine miles of trails in the Cedar Ridge Preserve, a Dallas treasure that also includes a butterfly garden.
+Dallas has more than 350 parks and 160 miles of trails throughout the city, making D-Town an ideal city for people who love outdoor recreation.
+Residents can run, fish, hike, or boat in the 2,000-acre White Rock Lake Park.
+Go birdwatching or hiking in more than nine miles of trails in the Cedar Ridge Preserve, a Dallas treasure that includes a butterfly garden.
 On the lookout for fun Dallas activities for kids?
 Head to the Dallas Arboretum and Botanical Gardens for the Children’s Adventure Garden or visit during the six-week-long Dallas Blooms Festival, which features over 500,000 spring bulbs, Chef-tastic Cooking classes, a designated Family Fun Weekend, live music and performances, and more!
 Watch waterfowl, hike trails through prairies and wetlands, or picnic for an afternoon at Great Trinity Forest.
 Or find Dallas activities for all ages and seasons, from Movies in the Park in the summers to Trick-or-Treating in the Park for Halloween at Klyde Warren Park.

 Love live music?
 You won’t be disappointed in the Dallas music scene!
-American Airlines Center is the place to be for larger-than-life concerts with chart-topping artists like Kelly Clarkson, Justin Timberlake, and Travis Scott.
-If you’re hoping for something a little more country, try The Kessler Theater, where you can see performances from musicians like Ian Moore and The Wood Brothers.
+American Airlines Center is the place to attend larger-than-life Dallas concerts with chart-topping artists like Lizzo, The Lumineers, and Machine Gun Kelly.
+If you’re hoping for something a little more country, try The Kessler Theater, where you can see performances from musicians like Ian Moore and Morgan James.
 Want live music that’s a little less mainstream?
-The Bomb Factory and Trees in Deep Ellum are indie venue staples!
+The Bomb Factory and Trees in Deep Ellum block are indie venue staples!
 Listen to jazz and cabaret concerts by Dallas artists at The Sammons Center for the Arts, an arts incubator for the local community.
 Rock out to Imagine Dragons, Halsey, Wiz Khalifa, and more at the Dos Equis Pavilion.
 This local, indie, live-music-only venue is the longest-running outdoor venue in the Dallas area!

 The Birthplace of the Shopping Center

-Whether you’re looking for small boutiques or major retailers, Dallas has fantastic shopping options.
-In fact, the shopping center was born in the big D!
+Whether you’re looking for small boutiques or major retailers, Dallas’ shopping options are fantastic.
+In fact, the shopping center was born in Big D!
 The glamorous Highland Park Village shopping center opened in 1913 and became the template for shopping centers all over the nation.
-This luxury shopping center now offers the best in name-brand clothing from designers like Alexander McQueen, Tom Ford, and Dior.
-For even more shopping, spend the day at West Village, a walkable shopping district with 19 restaurants and unique boutiques.
-Don’t forget to pick up your Western gear at Wild Bill’s Western Store, a family-owned store with nearly 50 years of history in Dallas.
+This luxury shopping center now offers the best in name-brand clothing from designers like Ralph Lauren, Tom Ford, Dior, and Fendi.
+You can spend the day at West Village, a walkable shopping district with unique boutiques and restaurants like Fiatto and Honest Taco.
+Don’t forget to pick up your Western gear at Wild Bill’s Western Store, a family-owned store with 60 years of history in Dallas.

-Tex-Mex cuisine was created in the 1880s by Tejanos (i.e., Texans of Spanish or Mexican descent) and introduced nachos, enchiladas, and fajitas into American culture.
+Tex-Mex cuisine was created in the 1880s by Tejanos (i.e., Texans of Spanish or Mexican descent) and introduced nachos, enchiladas, and fajitas into American cuisine culture!
 Today, Tex-Mex restaurants and stands are some of the best places to eat in Dallas!
-For some of the best Mexican food in Dallas, visit Meso Maya to enjoy fresh-made ceviche and brisket tacos.
-Pull up a chair next to the mariachi band at El Ranchito and indulge in gorditas wrapped with house-made tortillas.
+For some of the best Mexican food in Dallas, visit Meso Maya to enjoy fresh-made Ceviche, Pozole Rojo, and Mole Enchiladas.
+Pull up a chair next to the Mariachi band at El Ranchito and indulge in Caldo De Res, Cabrito Al Horno, and Mojarra Frita.
 With a walk-up window and fast-casual food, Taqueria La Ventana is celebrated for its Suadero Burritos, Pastor Tacos, and creative cocktails like the Mango Chamoy.

 Thank Dallas for the Frozen Margarita

 Are you a fan of frozen margaritas?
 Send your thank-you notes to Dallas!
-The frozen margarita machine was actually invented in a Dallas restaurant in 1971 and is now on display at the Smithsonian.
+The first frozen margarita machine was invented in a Dallas restaurant in 1971 and is now on display at the Smithsonian.
 Wondering where to find the best margaritas in Dallas?
 The famous Margarita Mile has plenty of bars and restaurants to choose from!
-The Rustic offers creative concoctions of margaritas like The Lemon Drop Margarita, a traditional margarita with a shot of lemon liquor.
-Meso Maya offers their famous De La Casa Margarita, which is made with Blue Weber Agave and Oaxacan sea salt for a refreshing twist on the classic drink.
+Find creative concoctions like The Lemon Drop Margarita, a traditional margarita with a shot of lemon liquor, at The Rustic.
+Meso Maya offers their famous De La Casa Margarita, which is made with Blue Weber Agave and Oaxacan Sea Salt for a refreshing twist on the classic drink.
 Try the original recipe or explore new flavors like the Frozen Sunburst at Mariano’s, the birthplace of the original frozen margarita!

 Hit Up the Local Nightlife

 Looking for things to do in Dallas at night?
-The Big D nightlife is vivacious with plenty of bars, clubs, and hot spots to explore!
-The It’ll Do Club is a dance club with a massive dance floor and fantastic array of guest DJs.
-Station 4 is another nightclub with some of the best dancing in Dallas, and they have an incredible light show every night.
-Take a break from dancing in the Granite upstairs bar, or enjoy a show in the famous Rose Room Theatre and Lounge.
+Nightlife in the Big D has plenty of bars, clubs, and hot spots to explore!
+The It’ll Do Club is a dance club with a massive dance floor and a fantastic array of guest DJs.
+Pitch in ideas for Saturday night improv sets, catch a hilarious duo, watch inclusive LGBTQ shows, and more at the Dallas Comedy Club in Deep Ellum.
 If craft cocktails are more your speed, slide up to the bar at Midnight Rambler, a speakeasy-style bar in the basement of The Joule Hotel.
 Finish the night with a bull ride at the Dallas Trophy Room, an Uptown dive bar complete with a mechanical bull.
-(The first one who falls off the bull has to buy the drinks!)
+(The first one who falls off the bull has to buy drinks!)

-Are you moving to Dallas soon?
-Extra Space Storage has several facilities throughout the DFW area that can help with the transition.
+Are you moving to Dallas, Texas soon?
+Extra Space Storage has several storage facilities in Dallas to help with your transition.
 Find a storage unit near you!